prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Returns ``x`` rounded up to the nearest integer.

+.. function:: continuous_uniform_cdf(a, b, v) -> double

+    Compute the continuous uniform cdf with given [a, b] boundaries:  P(X <= x).
+    The a, b parameters must be real numbers and value v must be a real number.

 .. function:: cosine_similarity(x, y) -> double

     Returns the cosine similarity between the sparse vectors ``x`` and ``y``::